 Upper Eyelid Surgery

-Patients may return home shortly after their procedure.
-Recovery may be a bit uncomfortable at first, but patients have no regrets when they see their results in the mirror.
-The drowsy, aged look is gone and in its place is a younger, brighter appearance.
+Once your incisions are closed, you may return home under the care of a loved one.
+While the recovery may be uncomfortable at first, our patients often have no regrets once they see their results in the mirror.
+The drowsy, aged look will be gone and in its place, a younger, brighter appearance.

 Lower Eyelid Surgery